 \item[Closure:] \CG contains a quorum for each of its members:

 \end{description} \end{definition}

-Superficially a guild seems similar to a ``quorum'' in the Stellar consensus protocol~\cite{mazier16}, but the two notions actually differ because a guild contains only wise processes and Stellar's quorums do not distinguish between \naive and wise processes.

-Observe that for a specific execution, the union of two guilds is again a guild, since the union consists only of wise processes and contains again a quorum for each member.
-Hence, every execution with a guild contains a unique \emph{maximal guild}~$\CG_{\max}$.
+A guild is related to an ``intact set'' in the Stellar consensus protocol~\cite{Mazieres2015TheSC,DBLP:conf/sosp/LokhavaLMHBGJMM19}, but the two notions differ in how they are defined.
+Observe that the union of two guilds is again a guild, since the union consists only of wise processes and contains again a quorum for each member.
+All guilds overlap, as the next result shows.

-\paragraph{Example.} We define an example asymmetric fail-prone system $\BF_A$ on $\CP = \{p_1, p_2, p_3, p_4, p_5\}$.
-The notation $\Theta^n_k(\CS)$ for a set \CS with $n$ elements denotes the ``threshold'' combination operator and enumerates all subsets of \CS of cardinality~$k$.
-W.l.o.g.\ every process trusts itself.
-The diagram below shows fail-prone sets as shaded areas and the notation $\mbox{}_{k}^{n}$ in front of a fail-prone set stands for $k$ out of the $n$ processes in the set.